Sopamo/laravel-filepond/README.md

 php artisan vendor:publish --provider="Sopamo\LaravelFilepond\LaravelFilepondServiceProvider"
 ```

 Included in this repo is a Filepond upload controller which is where you should direct uploads to.
-Upon upload the controller will return the `$serverId` which can be used in your own controller to move the file from temporary storage to somewhere permanent using the `getPathFromServerId()` function.
+Upon upload the controller will return the `$serverId` which Filepond will send via a hidden input field (same name as the img) to be used in your own controller to move the file from temporary storage to somewhere permanent using the `getPathFromServerId($request->input('image'))` function.

 ```php
 // Get the temporary path using the serverId returned by the upload function in `FilepondController.php`